11+ regional · Lincolnshire

 • Which grammars are in Lincolnshire? +

-The county has 14 state grammars spread geographically: Caistor Grammar (north), Boston Grammar (boys, central-east), Boston High School for Girls, Spalding Grammar (boys), Spalding High School (girls), Bourne Grammar, Stamford schools (mixed model), Lincoln Christ's Hospital (mixed), King Edward VI Grammar Louth, Sir John Nelthorpe (Brigg, mixed), Skegness Grammar, Carre's Grammar (Sleaford, boys), Kesteven and Sleaford High (girls), and Queen Elizabeth's Grammar Horncastle (boys).
+Lincolnshire has 14 state grammars spread across the county: Caistor Grammar (north), Boston Grammar (boys, central-east), Boston High School for Girls, Spalding Grammar (boys), Spalding High School (girls), Bourne Grammar, Lincoln Christ's Hospital (mixed), King Edward VI Grammar Louth, Sir John Nelthorpe (Brigg, mixed), Skegness Grammar, Carre's Grammar (Sleaford, boys), Kesteven and Sleaford High (girls), Queen Elizabeth's Grammar Horncastle (boys), and Queen Elizabeth's School Alford.
+The Stamford Endowed Schools are independent fee-paying and sit outside the state-grammar consortium.
 Each catchment differs.

 • Is Lincolnshire less competitive than southern grammar regions? +